semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 In other words, if you try to index a document that contains an array of objects, by default, each field of each object of the array will be inserted in a field in your top document that contains an array of each value that correspond to this field's name in the objects of the array.
-Is that clear ?
+Is that clear?
 I think it is not.
 Let me give you an example:

 Let's assume that our *character* type documents have a field, named `weapons` that contains an array of objects, each of them would be a weapon, as following: